JFrog OneModel GraphQL

 Search queries usually accept the following arguments to filter and order the results:

-whereandorderByarguments are not supported for all queries: check the specific query before using these arguments.
+The where and orderBy arguments are not supported for all queries.
+Check the specific query before using these arguments.

 Pagination

-Some search queries provide paginated results to allow the handling of very large result sets.
-In these cases, pagination is cursor-based and implemented according to the widely-adopted Relay style.
+Search queries provide paginated results to allow the handling of very large result sets.
+Pagination is cursor-based and implemented according to the widely adopted Relay style.

 To iterate over pages, use the following query arguments:

-Paginated queries may also support backward pagination, which is implemented in the same way as forward pagination but with the following arguments:
+Paginated queries also support backward pagination using the following arguments:

-last: the number of items to include in the pagebefore: the cursor value of the first item in the next page
+• before: The cursor value of the first item in the next page.

 Field Values

 Deprecations are marked with the @deprecated directive.
 Deprecated features are still available, but will be removed in future releases.
-Pay attention to this directive, and change your queries according to the deprecation notice.
+Modify your queries according to the deprecation notice.